Paul Oliver Eisler

-As a consultant for the broadband industry, Paul developed cost estimation models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to, and therefore participation in, the growing digital economy.
+As a consultant for the Law and Policy Department, Paul developed cost estimation models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to, and therefore participation in, the growing digital economy.
 Expanding the online marketplace is expected to create thousands of new U.S. jobs and create a more just society.

-His opinions have been included in the public records of the Federal Communications Commission and shaped industry responses to other government agencies including the Federal Trade Commission, the Department of Energy, the Department of Commerce, and state-level agencies such as the New York Public Service Commission.
+His opinions have informed the public records of the Federal Communications Commission and shaped industry responses to other government agencies including the Federal Trade Commission, the Department of Energy, the Department of Commerce, and state-level agencies such as the New York Public Service Commission.

-Moreover, Paul’s perspicacious writings on matters of civil liberties have contributed to the telecommunications industry’s understanding of nonpartisan legal reforms supported by groups such as the American Civil Liberties Union and Americans for Tax Reform.
+Moreover, Paul’s research on legal issues involving civil liberties was instrumental in enhancing private sector understanding of legislative reforms supported by groups such as the American Civil Liberties Union and Americans for Tax Reform.

 Paul often works on legal projects that involve cross-sector coordination.
 He has conducted analysis of the governance and operations of public-private partnerships in the communications, information technology, energy, and financial sectors.